krupaannajohn/Heart-Prediction-and-Analysis/README.md

 3. Navigate to the project directory

+4. Make the necessary migrations

-4. Install dependencies:
+5. Install dependencies:
 pip install -r requirements.txt

-5. Run the .py file:
+6. Run the .py file:
 A pickle file will be procured.
 Load the pickle file into the project directory.
 Make alterations to the front end as desired.